 - The World Health Organization recommends that rotavirus vaccines be included in every country’s immunization program.

-- To date, more than 90 countries have introduced rotavirus vaccines in their national immunization programs.
+- To date, nearly 100 countries have introduced rotavirus vaccines in their national immunization programs.
 Gavi, the Vaccine Alliance, a global health partnership that works to increase access to vaccines, is supporting the introduction of rotavirus vaccines in many of the world’s poorest countries.
-More than 40 countries have introduced rotavirus vaccines with Gavi’s support.
+More than 45 countries have introduced rotavirus vaccines with Gavi’s support.

 - Scientific studies show that rotavirus vaccines are making a major public health impact.
 Swift and significant declines in hospitalizations and deaths due to rotavirus and all-cause diarrhea have been observed in many of the countries that have introduced rotavirus vaccines into their national immunization programs.
 In some countries where rotavirus vaccines have been introduced, researchers are finding significant reductions in rotavirus diarrhea hospitalizations in unvaccinated adults and children, suggesting the benefits of rotavirus vaccines extend beyond infants and provide indirect protection to unvaccinated children and adults by reducing spread of the virus (an effect called herd immunity).